Help Using the PINES Catalog

 Series—finds the terms you enter in the title of a multi-part series.

 You can also limit your search by library.
-If you are using the catalog in a library, the default is to search the current branch.
-For multiple libraries, depending on how the libraries in your consortium relate to each, you may also search ranges of libraries, or select a specific library.
-For example, with the Georgia PINES consortium, you have the options local library system, all PINES libraries, and choose specific libraries.
+If you are using the catalog in a library building, it will default to search the current location.
+You have the option to change to search PINES (searches all PINES library locations at once), a regional library system (there are 53 library systems in PINES, some are single-county and some are multi-county), or a specific library branch.
 If you are searching the catalog from home or another location outside the library, you may wish to choose your branch so that you can quickly see what's available locally.

 Unlike many catalogs, the search features of the catalog are forgiving.
-For example, you do not need to enter authors last name first, nor do you need an exact title or subject heading. the catalog is also forgiving about plurals and alternate verb endings, so if you enter dogs, the catalog will also find items with dog.
+For example, you do not need to enter an author's last name first, nor do you need an exact title or subject heading.
+The catalog is also forgiving about plurals and alternate verb endings, so if you enter dogs, the catalog will also find items with dog.

 You do not need to use operators such as AND or OR.
 The catalog assumes you wish to search for all the terms you enter (AND).

-You can exclude a term (NOT) using - (minus).
+You can exclude a term (NOT) using - (minus sign with no space between the minus and the word).
 For example, vacations -britain will search for materials on vacations, but not Britain.